 Upload the app to us, install the app on a test terminal, and carry out integration tests by sending Terminal API requests to the terminal through local or cloud communications.

-If a bug occurs, you can ask our POS Support Team to check the logs from the terminal.
+If a bug occurs, you can ask our Support Team to check the logs from the terminal.

 For final integration testing, repeat the previous step using your live Customer Area and a live terminal.